 Your pumpkin pancakes will have a robust pumpkin flavor all on their own, but since you probably opened a jar of pumpkin butter, and it’s just sitting around, nobody will hold it against you if you spread a little extra on top of each of your pancakes before giving them a light drizzle of maple syrup.

 - 1 egg

 - 1 cup flour

-- Combine the flour, sugar, pumpkin spice, baking powder, and salt in a medium bowl.
-Add the milk and egg to the dry ingredients.
+- Add the flour, sugar, pumpkin spice, baking powder, and salt.
 Using a fork, whisk to combine, making sure not to over mix.

-- Heat a skillet over your campfire or camp stove over medium low heat.
-Add a teaspoon of butter, ghee, or oil to the skillet and swirl to coat the pan.
-Pour ⅓ cup of the pancake batter into the center of the skillet and cook for a few minutes until the top begins to bubble and the sides are set (2-3 minutes).
+- Heat a skillet over medium heat.
+Add a tablespoon of the oil or ghee to the skillet and swirl to coat the pan.
+Pour ¼ cup of the pancake batter at a time into the skillet and cook for a few minutes until the tops begins to bubble and the sides are set (2-3 minutes).
 Using a spatula, flip the pancake and cook the other side until golden.

 - Repeat with the rest of the batter, adding more fat to the skillet as needed.

 - Serve with syrup, pumpkin butter, or your favorite toppings.